Doing Business in Brazil

 In addition, ninety (90) days shall be given to third parties to oppose the reduction by a Brazilian company in the form of a Limitada (LLC).
 After the 90-day period, the minutes of the meeting and the respective amendment to the Brazilian company's article of incorporation shall be filed with the State Board of Trade.
 For corporations (S.As) a 60-day period applies.

 The capital repatriation should be not be subject to Brazilian withholding capital gain tax to the extent it does not exceed the foreign paid-in capital registered with the Brazilian Central Bank in foreign currency, proportionally to the amount repatriate.
-Otherwise, the exceeding amount should be subject to a 15% withholding capital gain tax (25% in case of residents of low tax jurisdictions).
+Otherwise, the exceeding amount should be subject to a progressive rate of 15% -22,5% withholding capital gain tax (25% in case of residents of low tax jurisdictions).

 In general, outbound interest payments or credits, whichever taxable event occurs first, are subject to a 15% withholding income tax (25% in case of residents of tax haven jurisdictions).
 The term "credit" for withholding income tax triggering purposes shall be construed as to when the outbound interest payable becomes legally claimable (e.g. maturity) under the terms and conditions of the respective loan agreement.